 Supplemental material mentioned in this manuscript can be found uploaded to the same webpage as this the manuscript.
+The originally published version of this article can also be found in this section.

 AUTHOR INFORMATION

 Corresponding Author

 Debra L. Yourick, Ph.D., Director of Science Education and Fellowship Programs.
 Walter Reed Army Institute of Research.
 503 Robert Grant Avenue, Silver Spring, MD 20910.
 (301) 319-9471. debra.l.yourick.civ@mail.mil